jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/ros2.rst

    dVRK with Classic patient cart simulated in RViz

+In the dVRK GUI, open the `Arm` `PSM1` tab and select an instrument to use.

-In a second terminal, use a Python test script to make an arm move
+In a second terminal, use a Python test script to make an arm move:

 .. code-block:: bash